 No level of government has more impact on daily life than local government.
 That’s why my colleagues and I at Cranberry Township are passionate about pushing the limits of excellence to provide the best possible services to our residents and customers.
 However, being well-served is not a passive achievement; it is a collective undertaking.
 Through this blog, we offer our personal reflections on that assignment.
 And we hope it will help engage you in joining us on that same collaborative mission.

 Posted on November 26, 2019 at 10:44 PM by Jerry Andree

 Posted on November 1, 2019 at 10:53 AM by Jerry Andree

-Posted on October 16, 2015 at 8:59 PM by Jerry Andree
+Posted on October 22, 2019 at 11:15 AM by Jerry Andree